NomanGul/octocat-day/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 Please don't hesitate to open an [issue](https://github.com/NomanGul/octocat-day/issues) or [pull request](https://github.com/NomanGul/octocat-day/pulls).
 You can also send me a message on [Twitter](https://twitter.com/NomanGulKhan).
-Contributions of any kind welcome!
+Contributions of any kind are welcomed!

 ## License